-Instructs the student in the practice of the management of a medical office in areas such as receptionist duties, telephone techniques, appointment scheduling, verbal and written communications, medical and non-medical record management.
+Instructs the student in the practice of the management of medical offices in areas such as receptionist duties, telephone techniques, appointment scheduling, verbal and written communications, medical and non-medical record management.
 Explains library and editorial duties, inventory, care of equipment and supplies, security, office maintenance, management responsibilities, placement, and professional ethics and professionalism.
-Lecture: 2 hours; Laboratory: 3 hours; Total: 5 hours per week.
-SP
+Lecture 2 hours.
+Laboratory 3 hours.
+Total 5 hours per week.